lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 - make the WaffleEating a simple (modal) resource instead of a normal resource for a better (faster, simpler) user experience
 - add more intelligent defaults, validation and sorting to waffle eating form inputs
 - add WaffleEating create-action to dashboard + a bulk-create-action to both the dashboard and the resource
+  - add keybindings and therefor tooltips for both actions in the dashboard header
+- add User bulk-create-action to its resource

 Some helpful documentation pages: